wcDogg/synology/custom-domain.md

 ## Register a Domain

-These steps assume you are using a TLD for your NAS - site.com - and possibly sub domains for different services - proxy.site.com.
+These steps assume you are using a TLD for your NAS - site.com - and sub domains for different services - proxy.site.com.

 1. Register a domain name with any provider
 2. On the registrar's site, navigate to the domain's DNS settings
-3. Delete exiting DNS records
+3. Delete exiting DNS records - usually 'parking' records

 ## Cloudflare DNS Records